Workshops and Information Governance Plans

 - Reduced time to complete processes

-- Greater collaboration between employees, especially in cross-functions or operational divisions
+- Greater collaboration between employees, especially in cross-function or operational divisions

 - Less time spent wasted on unproductive tasks

-- Employees can focus on value-adding and contributing, instead of being permanentl frustrated due to the inability to access the information tools necessary to
+- Employees can focus on value-adding and contributing, instead of being permanently frustrated due to the inability to access the information tools necessary to

 perform their jobs

 - Enabling a knowledge-sharing environment

 - Employees prefer working in organized, well-governed environments with easy access to supporting tools